 What is the best flooring for a small bathroom?

-Whether you have a bath or a shower, spray and splashes are likely to reach the whole floor so it needs to be practical.
+First things first, it's important to consider the best flooring for a small bathroom.
+Whether you have a bath or a shower, splashes are likely to reach the whole floor, so it needs to be practical.
 Anti-slip, easy to care for and totally waterproof are the essentials, and make sure it’s compatible with underfloor heating too.